Pandasbear/EasyBites/Docs/admin.md

     *   Logs the activity.
 *   **Create Test Reports (`POST /api/admin/reports/test-data`):**
     *   A utility endpoint for admins to generate sample report data for testing.
+    *   Useful for development, demonstration, and system testing purposes.
+    *   Creates realistic test data that follows the same structure as real reports.

 ## Authentication & Authorization: